Esri/calcite-app-components/PROJECT_GUIDELINES.md

 ##### Unique IDs for components

-Many times it is necessary for components to have a `id="something"` attribute for things like `<label>` and various `aria-*` properties.
-To safely generate a unique id for a component but to also allow a user supplied `id` attribute to work follow the following pattern:
+Many times it is necessary for components to have an `id="something"` attribute for things like `<label>` and various `aria-*` properties.
+To safely generate a unique id for a component, but to also allow a user supplied `id` attribute to work, follow the following pattern:

 ```
 import { guid } from "../../utils/guid";